Tim Hunter (ice hockey): Playing career

-Hunter was on the Flames' 1989 Stanley Cup championship team, and also appeared in the Stanley Cup Finals in 1986 with Calgary and in 1994 with Vancouver.
+Hunter was on the Flames' 1989 Stanley Cup championship team, and also appeared in the Stanley Cup Final in 1986 with Calgary and in 1994 with Vancouver.
 During his playing days, Hunter was known for his fierce style of play, ranking him among hockey's unwritten list of elite enforcers during the 1980s and 1990s.
 He also was a quality defensive player and penalty killer.

 Coaching career

 Tim Hunter was named as an assistant coach for the Washington Capitals on July 23, 1997, and remained in that position until July 15, 2002.
 He became an assistant coach with the San Jose Sharks on December 6, 2002, and served through the 2007-08 season.
 Named as an assistant coach with the Toronto Maple Leafs on July 22, 2008, Hunter was relieved of that position on June 20, 2011.
 He was re-hired as an assistant coach of the Capitals on July 23, 2012.

 Hunter's contract in Washington was not renewed for 2013, and after being linked to several coaching positions in the WHL, he was named as head coach of Moose Jaw Warriors of the Western Hockey League (WHL) in July 2014.

 On January 6, 2020 at a team press conference, Tim Hunter was fired from the Moose Jaw Warriors.